ATTENTION DEFICIT DISORDER

 Shari Schreiber, M.A.

-Deficit Disorder or ADD, is a fairly common neurological issue that
+Deficit Disorder or ADD, is a very common neurological issue that

 for years, has been classified as a learning disability.
 If you’re